MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/localization/index.md

 reflect the user’s currently selected locale.
 Use the second value to obtain the currently selected locale.

+> [!NOTE]
+> Mono (the .NET runtime upon which Xamarin.iOS is based) and Apple’s iOS
+> APIs do not support identical sets of language/region combinations.
+> Because of this, it’s possible to select a language/region combination in
+> the iOS **Settings** app that does not map to a valid value in Mono.
+For
+> example, setting an iPhone’s language to English and its region to Spain
+> will cause the following APIs to yield different values:
+>
+> - `CurrentThead.CurrentCulture`: en-US (Mono API)
+> - `CurrentThread.CurrentUICulture`: en-US (Mono API)
+> - `NSLocale.CurrentLocale.LocaleIdentifier`: en_ES (Apple API)
+>
+> Since Mono uses `CurrentThread.CurrentUICulture` to select resources and
+> `CurrentThread.CurrentCulture` to format dates and currencies,
+> Mono-based localization (for example, with .resx files) may not yield
+> expected results for these language/region combinations.
+In these
+> situations, rely on Apple's APIs to localize as necessary.

 ### NSCurrentLocaleDidChangeNotification

 iOS generates an `NSCurrentLocaleDidChangeNotification` when the user updates